isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Programmes.md

 </p>
 <p>The Mathematics Department seeks to instil joy in learning Mathematics
 through play, logical thinking games, and puzzles.
-To foster positive learning dispositions while strengthening students’ problem-solving and logical thinking skills, a Math Corner featuring logical thinking games and puzzles was launched during the Math Fiesta in Term 2, 2025.
-From 2026 onwards, students regularly utilise the Math Corner during recess, providing opportunities for informal learning and exploration.
+To foster positive learning dispositions while strengthening puils’ problem-solving and logical thinking skills, a Math Corner featuring logical thinking games and puzzles was launched during the Math Fiesta in Term 2, 2025.
+From 2026 onwards, pupils regularly utilise the Math Corner during recess, providing opportunities for informal learning and exploration.
 Teachers also integrate games into classroom lessons to reinforce mathematical concepts, develop problem-solving skills, and promote collaboration.
-Through these experiences, students demonstrate greater enthusiasm for Mathematics, strengthen their logical thinking and perseverance, and develop positive attitudes towards challenges and learning through play.</p>
+Through these experiences, pupils demonstrate greater enthusiasm for Mathematics, strengthen their logical thinking and perseverance, and develop positive attitudes towards challenges and learning through play.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>